chipsec/chipsec/docs/sphinx/development/Vulnerabilities-and-CHIPSEC-Modules.rst

      ``chipsec/modules/<platform>/``                 modules specific to <platform>
      ``chipsec/modules/tools/``                      security tools based on CHIPSEC framework (fuzzers, etc.)
     ===============================================  ================================================================================================

-A CHIPSEC module is just a python class that inherits from BaseModule and implements ``is_supported`` and ``run``.
-Modules are stored under the chipsec installation directory in a subdirectory "modules".
-The "modules" directory contains one subdirectory for each chipset that chipsec supports.
-There is also a directory for common modules that should apply to every platform.

 Internally the chipsec application uses the concept of a module name, which is a string of the form: ``common.bios_wp``.
 This means module ``common.bios_wp`` is a python script called ``bios_wp.py`` that is stored at ``<ROOT_DIR>\chipsec\modules\common\``.